-Here are five ways to craft, execute and evaluate a more effective staffing plan for the new year:
+Here are five ways to craft, execute and evaluate an effective staffing plan:

-For each of these goals, create a “we need” list.
-For instance, if you want to make social media marketing a priority next year, you’ll need someone with skills in this area.
-Then, evaluate your existing staff to see if you already have the capabilities you need or if you need to find someone new.
+For every goal, create a “we need” list.
+For instance, if you want to make social media marketing a priority next year, you’ll need someone with skills in that area.

-As you write your 2020 strategic staffing plan for the upcoming year, include the Who, What, Where, When, Why and How of each planned new hire.
 Who do you need?
 What capabilities must they have?
 Where do you plan to look for them?
 When does the search begin, the hire need to be made, the onboarding to be conducted?
-Use these to determine how you’ll schedule your time in order to find the people you need when you need them and who you’ll ask for help.

 Utilize your staffing partner’s expertise.